Gilbert Tuhabonye is a beloved role model, coach and an inspiration to people all over the world. He is also a genocide survivor.

 In 2006, Gilbert and a group of runners interested in helping others established the Gazelle Foundation, a 501(c)(3) charitable foundation with a mission to fund and build clean-water projects in Burundi, Africa.
 One of the poorest countries on earth, most people in rural Burundi walk over two miles for untreated water from streams and puddles, often shared with livestock.
 Illness from waterborne infections is high, and a major factor in limiting access to education and economic stability.
 Through clean water projects, the Gazelle Foundation is offering a first step in breaking the vicious cycle of poverty in Burundi.
 As of January 2021, the Gazelle Foundation has provided access to clean water to more than 100,000 Burundi citizens.

 Locally, in Gilbert’s hometown of Austin, Texas, the Gazelle Foundation empowers Central Texas youth through water education programs and activities.more

-The Run for the Water is produced by and benefits the Gazelle Foundation.
-Thanks to the tremendous participation in the past ten years, the Gazelle Foundation has been able to provide more than 70,000 Burundians with access to clean water for the remainder of their lives through the implementation of water systems.
+The Run For The Water is produced by and benefits the Gazelle Foundation.
+Since it's inception in 2006, the Gazelle Foundation has been able to provide more than 117,000 Burundians with access to clean water for the remainder of their lives through the implementation of water systems.
 For every race participant, the Gazelle Foundation is able to provide clean water to one additional person in Burundi for the rest of his or her life.

-Consider joining the fun during this year’s event on Sunday, November 5, 2017.
-Register to participate in the 10-miler, 5K or Kids K race, serve as a volunteer or be a sponsor of this award-winning event!more
+Consider joining the fun during this year’s event on Sunday, November 6, 2022.
+Register to participate in the 10-miler, 5K or Kids K race, serve as a volunteer or be a sponsor of this award-winning event!